PolymerSearch/api-instructions/README.md

 -   X-RateLimit-Limit: Number of requests you can make in an hour
 -   X-RateLimit-Remaining: Number of requests left for the time window
 -   X-RateLimit-Reset: The remaining window before the rate limit resets in UTC epoch seconds

-Currently there is no rate limiting per user, but it may be introduced in future updates.